finqu/aptl/docs/best-practices.md

 }
 ```

----

 ## Conditionals and Logic

-### Keep Logic Simple

-Move complex logic to your data preparation, not your templates.
+Keep your template logic simple by moving complex calculations to your data preparation code:

 ✅ **Good:**
 ```typescript